The Name Of God, Yahweh

 Overcoming Fear And Anxiety

-Last year on January 18th, almost one year ago today, I tested positive for Covid.
+January 18th of 2021, I tested positive for Covid.
 With my other previous medical issues, I was fearful this would trigger a flare up.
 I shared little about that experience publicly, but it was awful.
 I ended up in the emergency room twice.
 To keep it simple, it is something I never want to go through again.

-This past week, the Omicron variant surged through our schools (where I work).
+When the Omicron variant surged through our schools (where I worked).
 We went from a few cases per day to one day, having fifty-five new cases in just one school.
 Everyone I worked with was getting it.
-Omicron does not seem to care about vaccines or natural immunities, it just comes on head strong.
+Omicron did not seem to care about vaccines or natural immunities, it just comes on head strong.

 Anxiety set in and festered inside me.
 I did not want to go to work.
 Fear of getting Covid again was causing me so much stress.
 One morning as I drove to the school, I turned on the radio.
 A Christian station was the first to come on with their morning show.
 I am not one for hearing the banter of the DJs and almost switched it off.